cyberbotics/webots-doc/reference/supervisor.md

 The `wb_supervisor_simulation_reset` function sends a request to the simulator process, asking it to reset the simulation immediately.
 The reset process is explained in detail in the [User Guide](https://www.cyberbotics.com/doc/guide/the-user-interface#file-menu).
-As a result of the reset, the supervisor process and all the robot processes are terminated and restarted.
+As a result of the reset, all the supervisor and robot controller processes are terminated and restarted.
-You may wish to save some data in a file from your supervisor program in order to reload it when the supervisor controller restarts.
+You may wish to save some data in a file from your supervisor and robot controller programs in order to reload them when they restart.

 ---